 The environmental protection agency tries best to ensure seafood is not contaminated with mercury to be safely consumed.
 The nutrition your body requires are critical during pregnancy, but you should also be aware of the foods you should avoid.
-You may be concerned about your own and your child’s health and want to know what is and isn’t safe.
+You may be concerned about your own and your child’s health and want to know what is and isn’t safe during pregnancy.

 Eat Calamari for Nutritional Value

-Calamari contains a number of essential elements that are necessary for a healthy pregnancy.
-Calamari contains 15.25 grams of protein every 3-ounce serving, a nutrient that is necessary for the development of your unborn baby’s cells.
+Pregnant women eat calamari because it is tasty, but also healthy.
+Calamari contains a number of essential elements that are necessary for a healthy pregnancy diet.
+Calamari contains 15.25 grams of protein every 3-ounce serving, a nutrient that is necessary for the development of your unborn baby.

 Calamari includes 0.86 milligrams of iron and 1.48 milligrams of zinc in the same serving.
 Iron aids in the formation of healthy red blood cells in your unborn baby, while zinc aids in the production of enzymes and insulin.

-Pregnant women that eat calamari are frequently aware that they should consume only completely cooked shellfish and low mercury fish.
+Pregnant women that eat calamari are frequently aware that they should consume only completely cooked shellfish.
 Calamari, which is not a shellfish but is seafood, should be handled similarly.
-The good news for calamari enthusiasts is that this type of seafood does not have a high quantity of mercury, making it a safe choice during pregnancy — when consumed in moderation.
+The good news for calamari enthusiasts is that this type of seafood have low in mercury, making it a safe choice during pregnancy — when consumed in moderation.

-Calamari is actually one of the greatest seafood choices for pregnant women or women who may get pregnant, according to the FDA.
-Calamari mage from king mackerel has 0.024 parts per million (PPM) mercury, substantially less than shark, swordfish, tuna, and marlin.
-Due to the low mercury content in calamari, two to three servings per week are considered safe.
+Calamari is actually one of the greatest seafood choices for pregnant women or women who may get pregnant with low mercury options, according to the FDA.
+Calamari has 0.024 parts per million (PPM) mercury, substantially less than shark, swordfish, tuna, and marlin.
+This is really low in mercury.
+Due to the low mercury content in calamari, two to three servings per week are considered safe during pregnancy.

-A serving is equal to four ounces. this should be prepared from fresh and frozen seafood safely such as king mackerel to avoid harmful bacteria. its also good to note that there are other seafoods that adds unhealthy saturated fats.
+A serving is equal about five ounces.
+This should be prepared from fresh and frozen seafood safely to avoid harmful bacteria.
+Its also good to note that there are other foods that adds unhealthy saturated fats.

 Maternal seafood intake does not affect its pregnancy safety, it does affect its nutritional value.
 While calamari or squid is a healthy, lean protein on its own (see the nutritional benefits section later in this article), deep-frying it and often serving it with a thick dipping sauce adds calories and fat to prepare calamari during pregnancy.

-You can safely eat fried calamari, but try to limit your intake of fatty, deep-fried meals during pregnancy.
+You can safely eat fried calamari, but try to limit your intake of fatty other foods, deep-fried meals during pregnancy.
 This should be included in the pregnancy diet for pregnant women as it resembles fish consumption.
 One can purchase calamari or prepare calamari and eat though it should be cooked properly.

 Recipe for Calamari